 If all the forms are successfully obtained, then the interpreter performs the set of actions.
-In the translation phase, the legality of actions, implied actions, and a legal order of actions have already been determined.
+In the translation phase, the legality of actions, implied actions and a legal order of actions have already been determined.

-Actions may "fail" if a string is too long to be inserted in a given field, or if a form is mailed to a nonexistent station.
-In the former case, TLA chooses to insert the null string by default, with the understanding that both humans and procedures are intelligent enough to interpret this, not as a value, but as a non-value.
+Actions may "fail" if a string is too long to be inserted in a given field, or if a form is mailed to a non-existent station.
+In the former case, TLA chooses to insert the null string by default, with the understanding that both humans and procedures are intelligent enough to interpret this not as a value, but as a non-value.
 In the latter case, OFS (and consequently TLA) returns the mail to the sending workstation.
 Since TLA procedures are capable of recognizing the source of mail, it is presumed that this anomaly could be appropriately dealt with if a user felt it necessary.

-8. Concluding Remarks
+6. Concluding remarks

-Our form-processing facility captures, in some sense, what is meant by an "automatic forms procedure".
+TLA captures, in some sense, what is meant by an "automatic forms procedure".
 The context of OFS limits the range of possible actions upon forms.
 There are also many things that persons can do with OFS which have not been modelled in TLA.
 Automatic procedures, for example, are not smart enough to expect the timely return of a form which has been shipped away.

 Form flow is determined by the particular configuration of procedures across the system.
-It is the responsibility of the users and an office administrator to model and analyze so that there are no undesirable side effects resulting from a particular combination of automatic procedures.
-Such analysis should be performed within a reasonable complexity bound, and it should be performed mechanically if at all possible (see the companion paper, "Message Flow Analysis").

-The complexity of interpreting automatic procedures and form-gathering clearly depends on:

-- 1. the size of the working set for a procedure, - 2. the number of automatic procedures running at workstations, and - 3. the number of form images "waiting" in the instance graphs of a workstation.
+Analytic tools are needed for determining some notion of "correctness" [Tsichritzis 1981].
+It is the responsibility of the users and a form administrator to model and analyse that there are no undesirable side effects resulting from some particular combination of automatic procedures.
+Such analysis should be performed within a reasonable complexity bound and it should be performed mechanically if at all possible.
+The complexity of interpreting automatic procedures and form-gathering clearly depends on (1) the size of the working set for a procedure, (2) the number of automatic procedures running at workstations. and (3) the number of form images "waiting" in the instance graphs of a workstation.
 The complexity of identifying a sketch graph within the graph grows if the sketch graph is not merely a subgraph of the instance graph.
 Obviously, whatever factors contribute to this complexity must be considered in any "good office design".
 However, exactly what constitutes "good design", and to what extent it is feasible, is not easily established.